 There’s also a slide-out navigation menu on the left that allows you to access your Dashboard, daily challenges, friends, and account settings.
 The Challenges section is home to plenty of daily and weekly goals that aim to help you go the extra mile (literally).
 You can also invite friends to take part in challenges with you.
 For instance, you and a friend can see who can take the most steps in 24 hours, or see who can take the most steps between Monday and Friday.

 What’s more, you can also share data from the Fitbit app with a number of other services.
 Whether you’re using Lose It!, RunKeeper or MyFitnessPal, you’ll be able to share your data between applications.

 Should you buy it?

-You can buy the Fitbit Charge 2 for just $149.95 on Amazon in Black, Blue, Plum and Teal color options.
-The Special Edition Charge 2 variant can be found on Fitbit’s website for $179.95, while extra leather bands are available for $69.95 each.
-So is it worth buying?
+The Fitbit Charge 2 used to be available on Fitbit.com, Amazon, and other retailers for $150 in Black, Blue, Plum, and Teal color options.
+The Special Edition Charge 2 variant could be found on Fitbit’s website for $180, while extra leather bands were available for $70 each.

-If you’re buying a fitness tracker in this price range, it’s hard not to consider the Charge 2.
-With a much improved design, bigger display, more smartphone notifications and a handful of new tracking features, the Charge 2 certainly offers a lot for its $150 price point.
-No, you don’t get a built-in GPS, the heart rate monitor could be much more accurate, and hardcore fitness buffs might find the feature set a little lacking.
-But despite its downfalls, the Charge 2 is a great option if you’re looking for a wearable to help keep track of your activity levels.
+But in 2016, if you were buying a fitness tracker in this price range, it was hard not to consider the Charge 2.
+With a much-improved design, bigger display, more smartphone notifications, and a handful of new tracking features, the Charge 2 certainly offered a lot for its $150 price point over the Charge HR.
+No, you didn’t get built-in GPS, the heart rate monitor could be much more accurate, and hardcore fitness buffs might find the feature set a little lacking.
+But despite its downfalls, the Charge 2 was a great option if you were looking for a wearable to help keep track of your activity levels.